paulinho-16/MEIC-DS/wiki/sprint_log.md

 ## Sprint 0

-Sprint 0 represented the kickoff of DS course.
-During it, we formed our group and made several class meeting with the client to get a initial vision of what the problematic and how we could insert ourselves in it in order to manage a solution.
+Sprint 0 represented the kickoff of the DS course.
+During it, we formed our group and made several class meetings with the client to get an initial vision of the problem and how we could insert ourselves in it in order to manage a solution.

 Unlike other groups, non of the members knew each other.
-Sprint 0 forced to extra social meeting in order to ice break the environment inside the groups
+Sprint 0 forced to an extra social meeting in order to ice break the environment inside the groups

 ### Planning